semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ##### audit

 An audit rule is useful for code auditors.
-For example, an SQL rule which finds all uses of `database.exec(...)` that can be problematic.
+For example, an SQL rule which finds all uses of the `database.exec(...)` that can be problematic.
 Example:

 - https://semgrep.dev/playground/r/generic.html-templates.security.unquoted-attribute-var.unquoted-attribute-var?editorMode=advanced